netanoir/out-of-the-black-box/README.md

 --- | ---
 **Dates** | July 30-31
 **Description** | Teachers and students will help each other make bug drawbots and talk about the secret life of bugs like ants.
-**Materials** | 3 markers per person
-1 rubber band per person
-1 lump of plasticine, blue tak or silly puddy per person
+**Materials** | 3 markers per person; 1 rubber band per person; 1 lump of plasticine, blue tak or silly puddy per person